The Roomba 650 is great for folks looking for something autonomous that’ll clean their homes for them while they’re at work or doing other things.

 How does a Roomba pattern looks?

 Well, luckily I’ve found a photo on the web that’ll give you a bird’s eye view on how its cleaning pattern looks like.

 It’s easy to see in the photo that this robot goes in a random direction.
 Not great for efficiency but it’s very thorough and does the job.

-To give you an idea how this robot navigates, please watch this video…
+To give you an idea of how this robot navigates, please watch this video…

 You will notice that it has a random cleaning pattern and it does have a tendency to bump into obstacles and furniture.

-Yes you can schedule it to clean your floors at a specific time, once a day, 7 days a week.
+Yes, you can schedule it to clean your floors at a specific time, once a day, seven days a week.

 Charging time isn’t specified in the manual.

 Push a lever then pull out the dirt bin located underneath then empty it over a bin.
 Be careful when you pull it out because dirt may fall off if the cover opens on its own.